-Carnival Cruise Line's 3,936-passenger Carnival Vista might just be one of the line's most fun with so much to do from scheduled activities to outside attractions and a nightlife that doesn't slow down till late.
+Carnival Cruise Line's Carnival Vista might just be one of the line's most fun, with a tons of scheduled daily activities, outside attractions and a nightlife that doesn't slow down till late.

-Truth be told, despite the constancy of activities, Carnival Vista never felt manic.
+Truth be told, despite the constancy of activities and a guest capacity of 3,934 passengers (double occupancy), Carnival Vista never felt manic.
 There was no sense that if you didn't do it all you were missing out.
 Perhaps that's because our fellow passengers were all laid-back, as ready to chill out as they were to have fun.

 Between the laid-back and friendly passengers, always-smiling crew and plethora of onboard activities, Carnival Vista maintains a vibe that is young at heart and down to earth.

 Carnival Vista, Carnival Magic and Carnival Dream offer very similar experiences for those sailing to the Caribbean.
 Carnival Vista is the largest of all (3,500 tons heavier) and can hold a couple hundred additional passengers than its sister ships.

 The biggest differences between them, however, are the dining and entertainment options available on each – and Carnival Vista beats both.
 Carnival Magic and Carnival Dream lack the IMAX theater, Dr. Seuss Bookville and SkyRide that Carnival Vista has.
 In addition, Dream does not have a SportSquare or a SkyCourse, which Carnival Vista does.

 Carnival Cruise Line is mandating a fully vaccinated policy for those 5 and older on Vista sailings from Galveston.
 Within the limits of the CDC's definition of a "vaccinated" cruise consisting of 95 percent all passengers and crew, vaccination exemptions are possible with preapproval, including for children.

 Carnival ships are sailing with reduced overall capacity.